axonivy-market/db-utils/db-utils-product/README.md

 ![Settings](images/settings.png)

+### Demo Workflows (step-by-step)

+1. HSQLDB demo
+	- Unpack and open the demo project in the Axon Ivy Designer.
+	- Start the request `DbUtils HSQLDB` (signature: `hsqlDbUtils`) or use the `DbUtils Autostart HSQLDB` program start.
+	- The request calls the `DbUtils` dialog with `com.axonivy.utils.db.demo.dbutils.hsqldb.DbUtilsResolver.get()` as resolver parameter.
+	- Explore tabs: Incremental Updates, Liquibase, SQL Statements, Excel Export/Import.

+2. MSSQL demo
+	- Configure MSSQL credentials in the demo's resolver.
+	- Start the request `DbUtils MSSQL` (signature: `dbUtilsMSSQL`) or enable `DbUtils Autostart MSSQL`.
+	- The request calls the `DbUtils` dialog with `com.axonivy.utils.db.demo.dbutils.mssql.DbUtilsResolver.get()` as resolver parameter.
+	- Use the Liquibase and Incremental Updates tabs to apply example changes.

+3. Common demo notes
+	- Demo processes include program starts for automatic execution (autostart beans) and request starts for interactive dialogs.
+	- Demo permission: use role `DbUtilsAdministrator` to access demo GUI entries.

 ## Setup
 <!--
 The entries under the heading "Setup" are filled in this tab, e.g. for the Connector A-Trust here: https://market.axonivy.com/a-trust#tab-setup.